se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 Now that we know what Redux is, let us take a look at how the structure of Redux and its concepts make possible some benefits.

 1. **State is made predictable**<br/>
 In Redux, the single immutable store is the single source of truth for application state.
 Neither the view of the application, nor network callbacks directly write to it.
-Changes to the state are via actions, which Redux centralizes and keep in strict order.
+Changes to the state are via actions, which Redux centralizes and keep in strict order via the unidirection data flow.
 Also, reducers are pure functions, always producing the same result for the same state and action.
 <br/><br/>Hence application state is updated in a predictable and structured manner.
 Having a predictable state, makes it easier to implement functionality that would be otherwise difficult, such as <tooltip content="The general idea is to store the history of the state in the state!
 To read more, click the link.">[Undo and Redo](https://redux.js.org/recipes/implementing-undo-history/)</tooltip>.

 2. **Easier to debug and inspect**<br/>